snare/voltron/README.md

 		$ voltron.py stack
 		$ voltron.py disasm
 		$ voltron.py bt
-		$ voltron.py cmd 'x/32x $rip'
+		$ voltron.py cmd 'x/32x $rip'	# GDB
+		$ voltron.py cmd 'reg read' 	# LLDB

 4. The UI view code will attach to the server (via a domain socket) and refresh every time the debugger is stopped.
 So, set a break point and let the debugger hit it and everything should be updated.

-5. Before you exit GDB, execute the following command or GDB will hang since the domain socket will still be open.
+5. Before you exit the debugger, execute the following command or GDB will hang since the domain socket will still be open.
+LLDB seems to handle this OK.

 		gdb$ voltron stop